grengaster/grengaster.github.ibm.io/index.md

 #### Start with creating an application.yaml file
-In any editor, create a file called application.yaml.
-We are going to populate it with the 5 components that are required to define an application in MCM - Application, Deployable, PlacementPolicy, ApplicationRelationship and PlacementBinding.
+In any editor, create a file called `application.yaml`.
+We are going to populate it with the 5 components that are required to define an application in MCM - `Application`, `Deployable`, `PlacementPolicy`, `ApplicationRelationship` and `PlacementBinding`.

 We start with an empty template like the one shown below and start filling each section: